ali14hasnain/ali14hasnain/README.md

 I’m a sophomore at the University of Waterloo studying computer science with a focus on Artificial Intelligence.
 Currently geeking over Ruby and C.

-* 🌍  I'm based in Toronto
+* 🌍  I'm based in Toronto, Canada.
 * ✉️  You can contact me at [ali14hasnain@gmail.com](mailto:ali14hasnain@gmail.com)
 * 🧠  I'm learning R, C & Ruby
 * ⚡  Batman and I have never been in the same room.
 Go figure.